- A drug interaction can affect the drugs’ effectiveness and side effects.

 There is a limited number of studies on interactions between GHB and anti-HIV drugs.
 These studies reported higher exposure to GHB, which may lead to higher levels of GHB.
 Due to the close relation between GHB and GBL, the same effects may occur with GBL.

 Non-nucleoside reverse transcriptase inhibitors

-Concerning non-nucleoside reverse transcriptase inhibitors (NNRTIs), a different type of interaction is expected as these drugs are metabolised in a different way.
-The interaction may result in levels of the recreational drug being lower than would normally be expected.
+Concerning non-nucleoside reverse transcriptase inhibitors (NNRTIs), different types of interaction are expected as these drugs are metabolised in a different way.

 Drugs without significant interactions

 The potential for interactions with several other substances is considered to be low.
 This includes alcohol, poppers, heroin and other opioids.